openstack-infra/system-config/doc/source/logstash.rst

 ========

 Logs from Jenkins test runs are sent to logstash where they are indexed and stored.
-Logstash facilitates reviewing logs from mulitple sources in a single test run, searching for errors or particular events within a test run, as well as searching for log event trends across test runs.
+Logstash facilitates reviewing logs from multiple sources in a single test run, searching for errors or particular events within a test run, as well as searching for log event trends across test runs.